ukrmap/sinatra_api_book/en/preface.md

 In this book, we will not compare different technologies that can be used to create web services.

 We will focus on general architecture of web-service.
-We will use ruby language, it is concise and understandable.
+We will use ruby programing language, it's concise and understandable.
 Also we will use `sinatra` framework and related `ruby` gems.

 To start reading the book, you should have a `ruby` (1.9 or later), and RubyGems installed on your system.